dragonGR/PyCipher/README.md

 **Generated Password**: eCbLmeWz

 ## Future Enhancements
-- Validation for password length within a reasonable range.
+- Advanced password strength checks.
+- Password management features (optional).
+- Graphical user interface (optional).
-- Improved error handling and informative error messages.
+- More robust error handling and informative messages.
-- User interface enhancements such as a graphical interface.
-- Unit tests to ensure the correctness of the password generation.
+- Unit tests for code correctness.
-- Logging functionality for error tracking and debugging.
+- Logging functionality for error tracking.

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.